-Imagine: a job where people ask you to "hit them" all day long, and you can't get arrested for granting their request.
+Imagine a job where people ask you to "hit them" all day long and you can't get arrested for granting their request.

 So if you're seriously considering dealing as a career path, be prepared to make the move to Lost Wages, Nevada.
 They'll leave a neon light on for you.